Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Academic Probation

-Academic probation is an official status from KHSC-KansasCOM , stating that the student is under the most sensitive academic monitoring and improvement plan, which becomes part of the student’s academic record for the period they are on probation.
+Academic probation is an official status from KHSU-KansasCOM , stating that the student is under the most sensitive academic monitoring and improvement plan, which becomes part of the student’s academic record for the period they are on probation.
 This status is typically applied when one or more of the following occur:

 • One or more course failures.